ThijnK/discord-bot-template-ts/README.md

 ```

 In this snippet, you can access the bot client by importing it from [`src/client/index.ts`](./src/client/index.ts).
-The process.env.PORT environment variable is usually provided by the hosting service, such as Heroku, and defaults to 3000 if not provided.
+The process.env.PORT environment variable is usually provided by the hosting service and defaults to 3000 if not provided.

 You can do whatever you want with this Express server, including adding routes, middleware, etc. (see the [Express documentation](https://expressjs.com/)).
 Folder structure is up to you, but you can use the following as a starting point: